henryupton/tundra/.gitlab/issue_templates/Releasing update.md

     - **NOTE:** For changes required through the review process.
 Ensure you delete the local tag `git tag -d v<x.x.x>`, make the changes, commit and push to GitLab for review
 - [ ] PyPi Deployment:
     - **If no changes were required:** Upon approval, merge the MR on GitLab and run `git push origin --tags` locally.
 After CI completes, the new release should now be on PyPi
     - **If changes were required:** Upon approval, merge the MR on GitLab, generate a new tag locally with `git tag -a v<x.x.x> -m "Bump version: <current> -> <update>"` and run `git push origin --tags`.
+- [ ] Create a tag for the new version `Code -> Tag -New tag`.
+Name tag with your latest version number (ie `0.15.`) and save it.
-After CI completes, the new release should now be on PyPi
+- [ ] CI for deployment will be triggered automatically.
+After CI is completed, the new release should now be on PyPi

 ### Announce
 - [ ] Send out an announcement in GitLab communications